slaven-s/splunk-sccm/README.md

 * Operating System - Number of unique OS versions, builds, releases, and installation dates.
 * Software - Number of software vendors, number of packages provided by each vendor, and product versions.

-More detailed dashboards are alos provided for each of the above categories, allowing an administrator to see information specific to a particular server within the app.
+More detailed dashboards are also provided for each of the above categories, allowing an administrator to see information specific to a particular server within the app.

 Dashboards for monitoring SCCM's internal logs provide an additional insight into the health and performance